graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-extend-schema-plugin.md

 of what plan you need, depending on what you're trying to achieve.

-For leaf fields, if you need to do the calculation in the database rather than in JS, you might use the `pgClassExpression` step.
+For leaf fields, if you need to do the calculation in the database rather than in JS, you might use an SQL expression:

 ```diff
  module.exports = makeExtendSchemaPlugin(build => {